guijiyang/Computer-Graphics-Progamming-in-OpenGL-Using-CXX-/README.md

 - 3) after config down, build with:
 `xmake b`

-## specific
+## Specific
-this code depend on library's `glfw`, `glew` and `opengl`. so at xmake config stage maybe download those library and install(if xmake can't find those library).
+this code depend on library such as `glfw`, `glew`, `opengl`, etc. so at xmake config stage may download those librarys and build(if xmake can't find those library).